Records show slow response to report of California oil spill

 Lonnie Harrison Jr., vice president of Colonial Compliance Systems Inc., which works with foreign ships in U.S. waters to report spills, said one its clients reported the sighting.

-Harrison, a retired Coast Guard captain, said the ship was not involved in the spill and was later given clearance over the weekend to enter the port to refuel after determining it wasn’t contaminated by the slick.
+Harrison, a retired Coast Guard captain, said the ship was not involved in the spill and was later given clearance over the weekend to enter the port to refuel after determining it was not contaminated by the slick.

 About six hours after the first report was received, the National Oceanic and Atmospheric Administration reported that satellite imagery spotted a possible oil slick more than 3 miles (5 kilometers) long.
 The report by the National Response Center said the image of a “possible oil anomaly” was probably associated with the first report.

 “Although there were numerous vessels within immediate proximity to the anomaly, none were clearly associated with the anomaly,” the report said.
-“These factors prevented the possible identification of a point source.
-Still, the NRC report allows for high confidence that this was oil.”
+“These factors prevented the possible identification of a point source.”

 The company that operates the pipeline first reported the spill to the Coast Guard’s response center at 8:55 a.m.
 Saturday.
 However, the report said the incident occurred at 2:30 a.m.